elizabethnyam/etana/README.md

 # Etana

-Etana aims at to bring the power of financial inclusion to women in low resource environments.
+Etana is a project that  at to bring the power of financial inclusion to women in low-resource environments.
 We prioritize data, security, and, privacy.

-Feel free to visit our [website](https:www.etana.us).
+Feel free to look at our website -  [website](https:www.etana.us).